Valenzuela, Metro Manila: Geography

-In an effort to save the river, the Department of Environment and Natural Resources, Metropolitan Manila Development Authority and the local governments of Valenzuela and Malabon signed partnerships with private and non-government organizations to dredge the area.
+To save the river, the Department of Environment and Natural Resources, Metropolitan Manila Development Authority, and the local governments of Valenzuela and Malabon signed partnerships with private and non-government organizations to dredge the area.

-Increased climate variability, that is associated with global warming, has brought with it periods of heavy rainfall and high tides which in turn results in stagnant water which can stay in the area for up to 4 weeks due to insufficient drainage and improper solid waste disposal.
-People are often stranded inside their homes and are exposed to water-borne diseases such as dengue and leptospirosis.
+Increased climate variability, which is associated with global warming, has brought with it periods of heavy rainfall and high tides, which in turn have resulted in stagnant waters that can stay in the area for up to 4 weeks due to insufficient drainage and improper solid waste disposal.
+People are often stranded inside their homes and are exposed to waterborne diseases such as dengue and leptospirosis.
 Better early warning systems are needed to manage the risk associated with increased rainfall.

-Administrative division
+Administrative divisions

-Valenzuela is composed of 33 barangays, the smallest administrative unit in the city.
-A barangay is equivalent to an American village and a British ward.
-The barangay is headed by the barangay captain or punong barangay and his 7-manned local council or mga kagawad duly elected by the residents.
-Youth sector of the barangay is represented by the youth council called the Sangguniang Kabataan (SK) headed by the SK chairperson and his 7-manned assembly, also known as mga SK kagawad.
+Valenzuela has 33 barangays, the smallest administrative unit in the city.
+The barangay is headed by the barangay captain or punong barangay and his 7-member local council or mga kagawad, duly elected by the residents.
+The youth sector of the barangay is represented by the youth council called the Sangguniang Kabataan (SK), headed by the SK chairperson and his 7-member assembly, also known as mga SK kagawad.
 There are 33 punong barangays and 231 kagawads in Valenzuela; SK officials are also of the same number.
 The barangays also serve as census areas of the city.

-In the national level, Valenzuela is divided into two congressional districts: the first legislative district which contains 24 barangays in the northern half of the city, while the second legislative district contains the remaining 9 barangays of the southern portion of the city.
-Unlike barangays, legislative districts has no political leader, but are represented by congressional representatives in the House of Representatives of the Philippines.
+At the national level, Valenzuela is divided into two congressional districts: the first legislative district in the northern half of the city, which contains 24 barangays, and the second legislative district in the southern half of the city, which contains the remaining 9 barangays.
+Unlike barangays, the legislative districts have no political leader but are represented by congressional representatives in the House of Representatives of the Philippines.